Connor (Assassin's Creed): Other appearances

 Connor makes a minor appearance in the spin-off game Assassin's Creed III: Liberation, set during the events of Assassin's Creed III.
 By linking the two games, players can unlock an exclusive mission in Liberation featuring him; this mission is included in the subsequent re-releases of Liberation.
-The mission, set in 1777, sees Connor helping Aveline de Grandpré, a fellow Assassin from the Louisiana Brotherhood, eliminate a Templar and Loyalist officer who has taken refuge in a fort in the New York Frontier.
-In the Aveline expansion pack for the 2013 title Assassin's Creed IV: Black Flag, it is revealed that Connor kept in contact with Aveline, who helped him in his mission to rebuild the Colonial Brotherhood after the Revolutionary War.
-In 1784, Connor asks for Aveline's help in finding and recruiting a former slave, Patience Gibbs, to the Assassins, because she fought him off when he approached her.

-In the modern-day section of Black Flag, a market analysis for Abstergo Entertainment, the fictional video games subsidiary of Abstergo Industries, can be found via hacking computers.
-The market analysis reveals that Abstergo was looking into the possibility of using Connor as the protagonist of a future project, but ultimately decided against it due to finding him too stoic outside of the occasional moments of anger, and thinking that most audiences would not be interested in learning about Mohawk culture.
+He also has a minor, voice-only role in the Aveline expansion pack for the 2013 title Assassin's Creed IV: Black Flag.
+In the modern-day sections of Black Flag, a market analysis for Abstergo Entertainment, the fictional video games subsidiary of Abstergo Industries, can be found via hacking computers.
+The market analysis reveals that Abstergo was looking into the possibility of using Connor as the protagonist of a future project, but ultimately decided against it due to finding him too stoic and thinking that most audiences would not be interested in learning about Mohawk culture.
 Despite this, in Assassin's Creed Unity, Abstergo has produced a fictional video game starring Connor, titled Washington and the Wolf, which can be seen at the start.

-As with other of the series' protagonists, Connor's outfit has been featured as an unlockable cosmetic options in several subsequent releases.
-In 2022, he was added as a playable character to the free to play role-playing mobile game Assassin's Creed Rebellion.
+Like other protagonists of the series, Connor's outfit has been featured as an unlockable cosmetic options in several subsequent releases.
+In 2022, he was added as a playable character to the free-to-play role-playing mobile game Assassin's Creed Rebellion.
 Connor is also featured as one of the three playable characters of the 2023 virtual reality game Assassin's Creed Nexus VR.
 His story arc is set in 1776, during the events of Asasssin's Creed III, and follows Connor as he is contacted by Achilles Davenport to rescue an imprisoned Son of Liberty in Boston.

-In literature, Connor has appeared as the narrator of the novel Assassin's Creed: Forsaken (2012), where he recovers and reads through his father's journal sometime after the latter's death.
-Upon learning of Haytham's tragic life and the fact that he genuinely cared for his son and did his best to protect him, he realizes he misjudged his father and regrets not being able to reconcile with him.
-In 2017, Connor was featured in the fourth and final issue of the Assassin's Creed: Reflections comic book miniseries, in which it is revealed that, at some point following the events of Assassin's Creed III, he married a woman from a nearby tribe and had three children, including a daughter named Io:nhiòte, who inherited his rare ability of 'Eagle Vision'.
+In literature, Connor has appeared as the narrator of the novel Assassin's Creed: Forsaken, where he recovers and reads through his father's journal sometime after the latter's death.
+Upon learning of Haytham's tragic life and the fact that he genuinely loved his son in his own way, he realizes he misjudged his father and regrets not being able to reconcile with him.
+In 2017, Connor was featured in the fourth and final issue of the Assassin's Creed: Reflections comic book miniseries, where it is revealed that, sometime following the events of Assassin's Creed III, he married a woman from another tribe and had three children, including a daughter named Io:nhiòte, who inherited his rare ability of Eagle Vision.